autumnhicks01/restaurant-management-scorecard/README.md

-# Restaurant Management Metrics Scorecard
+# Restaurant Management Scorecard

-## **Overview**
+## **Welcome**
-The Restaurant Management Metrics Scorecard is a Python-based tool designed to help restaurant managers and owners monitor key performance metrics.
-The tool evaluates weekly sales, labor costs, food costs, and customer reviews, providing feedback and suggestions for improvement.
-Additionally, the metrics are saved to a CSV file for future analysis, allowing users to track trends and predict performance.

-This project was developed as part of a Harvard Python class (CS50P), demonstrating skills in object-oriented programming (OOP), data validation, error handling, and file operations.
-The project serves as a practical application of programming concepts learned in the course.
+Welcome to the Restaurant Management Scorecard, a Python-based tool designed as my final project for Harvard's CS50P course.
+This application helps restaurant managers and owners monitor and manage key performance metrics, make data-driven decisions, and ensure operational success.

 ---

 ## **Features**
-- **Metrics Evaluation**: Analyze sales, labor costs, food costs, and average reviews with feedback based on industry benchmarks.
+This application enables users to:
+- **Input and Clean Key Weekly Metrics**:
+  - Weekly Sales
+  - Labor Costs
+  - Food Costs
+  - Customer Reviews
+- **Analyze and Compare Metrics**:
-- **Data Validation**: Ensures all inputs are cleaned and validated for accurate calculations.
+  - Compare inputs against industry standards and receive actionable recommendations for improvement.
-- **Error Handling**: Identifies and handles user input errors gracefully using `try/except` blocks and `ValueError`.
+- **Perform Key Calculations**:
+  - Labor Costs as a Percentage of Sales
+  - Food Costs as a Percentage of Sales
+  - Prime Costs (Labor + Food)
+- **Save and Track Data**:
-- **File Storage**: Saves metrics to a CSV file, enabling further data analysis and trend tracking.
+  - Save weekly metrics to a CSV file for future comparisons and projections.
-- **Object-Oriented Design**: Leverages Python’s OOP principles to encapsulate functionality into reusable and maintainable classes.
+- **Receive Feedback and Suggestions**:
+  - Targeted recommendations to improve operational efficiency and customer satisfaction.

+---

+## **Installation**
+1. Clone or download this repository to your local machine.
+2. Ensure you have Python installed.
+3. Install the required packages:
+   - `colorama`

+---

+## **Usage**
+1. Run the script `restaurant_scorecard.py`.
+2. Follow the prompts to input:
+   - **Weekly Sales**: Enter your weekly sales in a format like `$3,500.50`.
+   - **Labor Costs**: Enter your weekly labor costs in a format like `$1,250.75`.
+   - **Food Costs**: Enter your weekly food costs in a format like `$850.00`.
+   - **Average Customer Review Rating**: Enter your average rating (on a scale of 1.0 to 5.0).

+3. **Receive**:
+   - A detailed analysis of your metrics, including:
+     - Comparisons of your sales to target values.
+     - Labor costs and food costs as percentages of sales.
+     - Feedback on customer reviews.
+   - Recommendations for improving sales, managing costs, and enhancing customer satisfaction.

+4. The input data will be automatically saved to `restaurant_metrics.csv` for historical tracking and future projections.

 ---